-Parke, J. L., and S. Lucas.
-2008.
-Sudden oak death and ramorum blight.
+Parke, J. L., and E. K. Peterson.
+2019.
+Sudden oak death, sudden larch death, and ramorum blight.
 The Plant Health Instructor.
-DOI: 10.1094/PHI-I-2008-0227-01
+DOI: 10.1094/PHI-I-2019-0701-02

-More than 100 species of forest trees, native shrubs, herbaceous plants, and woody ornamental plants
+More than 150 species of forest trees, native shrubs, herbaceous plants, and woody ornamental plants

 Jennifer L. Parke and

 Oregon State University, Corvallis, Oregon

 Sudden oak death of tanoak (left) and ramorum blight of camellia (right) caused by

-Phytophthora ramorum is a recently emerged pathogen with a host range of more than 100 plant species.
-This fungus-like organism causes sudden oak death on certain members of the oak family, and has killed over 1 million trees in coastal forests in California.
-The pathogen also causes ramorum leaf blight or shoot blight on native plant species and horticultural nursery crops, and has plagued some nurseries in California, Oregon, Washington, British Columbia and in Europe.
+Phytophthora ramorum is a recently emerged pathogen with a host range of more than 150 plant species.
+This fungus-like organism causes sudden oak death on certain members of the oak family and has killed an estimated 30-45 million trees in coastal forests of California and Oregon.
+The pathogen additionally causes sudden larch death of Japanese larch, especially in conifer plantations in the United Kingdom.
+On most hosts, however,

 Symptoms and Signs